How can we make sure a fabric is free of chemicals of concern?

 What does it mean for a fabric to be GOTS certified?

-GOTS requires that not only are the fibers spun in to the yarns be third party certified organic[1], but that every step of the production process adhere to a strict set of requirements, including; no chemicals can be used which have been proven to harm humans or the environment at any stage of the textile production process; water must be treated to a very high standard before release back into the local river, lake, whatever; and certain worker safety and worker rights issues are honored, like no child or slave labor and a certain minimal level of safe working conditions (Still a prominent problem in textile production.)
+GOTS requires that not only are the fibers spun in to the yarns be third party certified organic[1], but that every step of the production process adhere to a strict set of requirements, including; the long list of chemicals which have been proven to harm humans or the environment cannot be used at any stage of the textile production process; water must be treated to a very high standard before release back into the local river, lake, whatever; and certain worker safety and worker rights issues are honored, like no child or slave labor and a certain minimal level of safe working conditions (Still a prominent problem in textile production.)
 Although it does not explicitly address carbon footprint, a GOTS certified FABRIC is the best choice by far, carbon wise right now.
 Exponentially better than recycled polyester, for instance, or of conventional cotton fabric.
 Even a GOTS certified fabric shipped from Asia to America is lots better, carbon footprint-wise, than a conventionally produced fabric of any fiber type.
 (See our FAQ about carbon footprint if you're interested.)
 GOTS does allow up to 5% non-organic fibers in fabric, such as the use of lycra giving stretch to fabrics; and there are lower levels of GOTS allowing down to just 70% organic fibers.
 The fabrics must be labeled 70% or whatever.
 Our GOTS fabrics are all 100% organic fibers.

 Fabric made with "organic fiber" - but processed conventionally | GOTS compliant fabric | |